AIBC

 If you are applying to another Canadian jurisdiction

 The Canadian Reciprocity Agreement enables architects registered with any of Canada’s 11 architectural regulators to obtain licensure in another province or territory.
-Review the Canadian Reciprocity Agreement on the Canadian Architectural Licensing Authorities (CALA) website.
+Review the Canadian Reciprocity Agreement on the Regulatory Organizations of Architecture in Canada (ROAC) website.

 You must be currently registered and be in good standing with the AIBC in order to apply for licensing with another architectural regulator in Canada.
 For application details, visit the website of the appropriate architectural regulator: